wa1tnr/ainsuForth-gen-exp-m4/README.md

 This forth is compiled regularly (as targets are reused to test other code).
 It is usually operational. ;)

+# New 05 Aug 2019:

+On branch develop / testing-gg- / master

+The code should be ready for a release, against the older QSPI flashROM lib (October 2018 timeframe).

+Code is broken for latest (2019) Adafruit libs (wrt the QSPI flashROM support) and will be addressed some other time.

+Roll back your libs to an earlier version, to compile. ;)

+    Adafruit_QSPI
+    Adafruit_SPIFlash

+Both may be affected.
+Have not documented just what to do with this, though a good test compile was done in early August, 2019, by rolling back one or both of these (and possibly others; this is off-the-cuff reportage ;)

+The program (as-is, and against Oct 2018 Adafruit libs) will accept code in the forth interpreter, and write it to the flashROM (to a single named file).

+It will also 'play back' the same code, as if a human had typed it to the regular forth interpreter.

+In this way, code may be developed on the device itself, and stored for future use. ;)

+The user interface is identical to the one used when developed for SAMD21.
+The (recent) change is about supporting similar functionality for the M4 (SAMD51) chip series (Feather M4 Express, ItsyBitsyM4, Trellis M4).

+Grand Central was not looked into, at the time of this writing (August 2019).

+Hopefully the release actually works; it's untested but believed to have been previously tested (so this is mostly a human memory problem, more than an actual, executable code problem .. that's the working assumption!)

+Mon Aug  5 01:05:34 UTC 2019

 # New 12 Nov 2018: